-- Meeting topics are outlined in the Faculty Information and Guidelines and correspond
+- Meeting topics are outlined in the Faculty Information and Guidelines and correspond to program milestones

 - At the completion of the certificate, the Faculty Mentor writes a final summary letter for the participant to include in his/her portfolio.

 - The mentor and mentee cannot be enrolled in the Certificate Program simultaneously

 - The mentor must be a faculty member at Saint Louis University

 - The faculty mentor is not required to be within the same department as the participant; however, at a minimum, a like department is encouraged in order to discuss teaching in the participant's field.

 - This is a formal mentoring relationship; the Certificate participant will initiate a request to the mentor with a Faculty Mentor form.